Solutions

 Funding Collaboration between Alt Protein and Government

-Interviewees across all categories of our sample shared insights related to increasing government coordination and cooperation with the needs of the growing alt protein industry.
-First among these suggestions was the value of expanding public-private partnerships to help plant-based companies provide greater co-benefits at all stages of production.
-Many entrepreneurs, industry analysts, and food system transformation experts agreed that the alternative protein industry’s profit motive does not position it well to prioritize expanding common-good benefits without government-led research, standard-setting, and financial assistance.
-Many interviewees mentioned the potential benefit of government-funded research and development and government-facilitated collective marketing efforts for alt proteins— perhaps similar to checkoff programs—for advancing entire sectors of the alternative protein industry.
-Additionally, analysts highlighted the potential for government backing to bolster impact assessment and product standards, contributing to more effective benchmarking and more robust compliance.
-Others emphasized the importance of expanding government supported loan guarantee programs to enable and de-risk large investments in building or transitioning commercial plants and facilities.
-Investors were nearly unanimous in observing that government investment could provide critical support for capital expenditures early in alternative protein companies’ growth, an area where VC is especially hesitant to invest.
+Expanding public-private partnerships can help plant-based companies provide greater co-benefits at all stages of production.
+Government support of impact assessment, research and development, standard-setting and financial assistance is important, as the alternative protein industry’s profit motive may not position it well to prioritize expanding common-good benefits without government support.
+Government-facilitated collective marketing efforts for alt proteins—perhaps similar to existing checkoff programs for meat and dairy—could help advance entire sectors of the alternative protein industry.
+Expanding government-supported loan guarantee programs would help to enable and de-risk large investments in building or transitioning commercial alt protein production plants.
+Government investment could provide critical support for capital expenditures early in alternative protein companies’ growth, an area where VC is especially hesitant to invest.

 Externalized public funding would be especially helpful for financing capital expenses related to hard infrastructure and processes, where VC hesitates to invest.
 This would be one opportunity for ensuring enhanced common good benefits can be meaningfully baked into the industry from the beginning.